ChrisJohnsen/ISBN-Export-Tool/README.md

 # Goodreads export tools

 Currently under development.
-Planned features:
+Existing features:

-* List `to-read` entries that don't have ISBNs
+* List `to-read` entries that don't have ISBNs.

-    These can happen when adding a book when its default (most popular?) edition is some non-print version (eBook, audio).
+    These can happen when adding a book when its default (most popular?) edition is some version that does not haven an ISBN (often: eBook, audio).
 Such a list could be used to manaully "fix" the active edition.

+        node goodreads-tool.js missing-ISBNS path/to/goodreads-export.csv

-* Extract a list of `to-read` ISBNs.
+* Extract a list of ISBNs from shelved items.

     This can be imported by some library interfaces.
-Doing so can let you review which books in (the exported snapshot of) your Goodreads `to-read` shelf are available through a particular library.
+Doing so can let you review which books in (the exported snapshot of) your Goodreads (e.g.) `to-read` shelf are available through a particular library.

+        node goodreads-tool.js get-ISBNS path/to/goodreads-export.csv to-read

+    If Goodreads supplies an ISBN-13 and ISBN-10, then only the ISBN-13 will be extracted.

+    * Optionally include both the ISBN-13 and ISBN-10 of each shelved item:

+            node goodreads-tool.js get-ISBNS path/to/goodreads-export.csv to-read --both

+        ISBN-10s are a proper subset of ISBN-13s, so there usually isn't a need for both, but maybe the system you want to send the generated list to doesn't know (how) to convert between them.

+    * Optionally ask external web services for the ISBNs of other editions of the work that is shelved in Goodreads.
+The supported web services are Open Library (two methods, probably equivalent), and LibraryThing (one method).
+      Requests are rate limited, so it may take a second or two to retrieve the result ISBNs.

+            node goodreads-tool.js get-ISBNS path/to/goodreads-export.csv to-read --editions

+        This only produces ISBN-13s, but can be combined with `--both` if you want both of them.
+The "editions of" relation is cached locally to avoid spamming the web services.

-  * fancy version: Ask Worldcat for associated ISBNs and include those in the generated list, too.
-Just in case the library doesn't do something like this automatically (maybe you shelved the paperback edition on Goodreads, the library doesn't have it, but does have a hardback edition).
+        This can be handy if the system to which you'll be giving the extracted ISBNs does not automatically look for other editions of a particular work (maybe you shelved the paperback edition on Goodreads, the library doesn't have it, but does have a hardback edition).

 # Development